EZePiZy/RISC-V-CPU/RTL/CONTROL_UNIT/README.md

 #### `jal`

+This instructions changes the `PC` to `PC + ImmOP` and saves what would have been the next instruction to a given register.

 Control Signal | Expected | Notes                                                           |
  :-----------: | :------: | :-------------------------------------------------------------- |
 `RegWrite`     | `1`      | Write PC + 4 to Register                                        |